Romea/romea-core-localisation/README.md

 ## **Authors**

-The Romea Core Localization library, written by **Jean Laneurit**, was developed within the framework of several research projects, including robot-to-human localization as part of the ANR Baudet ROB project, robot-to-world localization within the ANR Baudet Rob 2 project, and robot-to-robot localization in the context of the ANR Adap2E project.
+The romea_core_localisation library, written by **Jean Laneurit**, was developed within the framework of several research projects, including robot-to-human localization as part of the ANR Baudet ROB project, robot-to-world localization within the ANR Baudet Rob 2 project, and robot-to-robot localization in the context of the ANR Adap2E project.
 Several individuals contributed scientifically to the development of this library:

 **Jean Laneurit**
 **Christophe Debain**